open-mmlab/mmsegmentation/docs/en/advanced_guides/add_dataset.md

 ```

 `classes` and `palette` in `METAINFO` are defined in `./mmseg/dataset/my_dataset.py`, which are class names and BGR values of annotations, respectively.
-Besides,`palette` would only be used in prediction visulization, which would not affect process of training and validation.
+Besides,`palette` would only be used in prediction visualization, which would not affect the process of training and validation.

 Specifically, you could set `reduce_zero_label=True` when you want to reset label `0` in annotation files to `255` which would be ignored when calculating loss, and all other label `i` would be `i-1`.
 More details could be found [here](https://github.com/open-mmlab/mmsegmentation/blob/1.x/mmseg/datasets/transforms/loading.py#L110-L114).